davidecatucci3/GPT-xs/README.md

 - data_loader.py: Implements functionality to efficiently load batches of data from preprocessed shards, preparing them for input into the model during training or inference
 - dataset.py: Handles the retrieval of the dataset from Hugging Face, processes it into tokenized shards, and prepares the data for use in model training
 - model.py: Defines the architecture and structure of the machine learning model, specifying layers, parameters, and configurations
-- train.py: Orchestrates the training process, including loading the model, optimizing parameters, and managing the training loop for effective learning
+- train.py: Orchestrates the training process, including loading the model, optimizing parameter and managing the training loop for effective learning
 - eval.py: Used to use the model after training
-- plot.py: Plot the data that has been grab during the training process
+- plot.py: Plot the data that have been collected during the training process
-- hellaswag.py: Code for calculate the accuracy of the model with the hella swag dataset
+- hellaswag.py: Calculate the accuracy of the model using the HellaSwag dataset

 **